 In 1950 the company sank the shaft a further 72 feet below No. 9 level and retimbered some old stopes.
-They also built a wooden water tank, 35,000-gallons capacity, for camp and mill use at the level of No. 4 adit and built a new transformer station Title Wayside Jss Author Jss Date and Typist January 17/52 ceb 7 across the road from the mill.
-At the same time, they made changes in the mill preparatory to actual milling, the principal change being substituting for the Hadsel mill, (used by the former owners) a Hardinge mill.as redesigned, the mill uses corduroy blankets, flotations cells, a cyanide circuit, and has a capacity of 100 tons,
+They also built a wooden water tank, 35,000 gallons capacity, for camp and mill use at the level of No. 4 adit and built a new transformer station across the road from the mill.
+At the same time, they made changes in the mill preparatory to actual milling, the principal change being substituting for the Hadsel mill (used by the former owners) a Hardinge mill.
+As redesigned, the mill uses corduroy blankets, flotation cells, a cyanide circuit, and has a capacity of 100 tons.

-In 1951 the company built a small orebunker at the mill-level (No. 5) instrumentation and a timbered oree-chute and a timbered oree-hoot that extended from the bunker to within 75 feet of the portal of No. 3 adit.
-Using a tugger and slusher they moved a considerable quantity of development muck from the dump at No. 3 into the chorte and thence to the mill.
+In 1951 the company built a small ore-bunker at the mill-level (No. 5) and a timbered ore-chute that extended from the bunker to within 75 feet of the portal of No. 3 adit.
+Using a tugger and slusher they moved a considerable quantity of development muck from the dump at No. 3 into the chute and thence to the mill.
 During the year, the company cleaned out and retimbered the portal of No. 4 adit.
 Some muck was drawn during the year from the stope below this level, by way of No. 5 level.